dockersamples/labspace-devduck/.labspace/02-prerequisites.md

  | **CPU** | 4 cores | 8+ cores |
  | **Network** | Stable internet | High-speed broadband |

- !!! warning "Resource Usage"
-    AI models can be memory-intensive.
-The local agent will download and cache models, which requires significant disk space and RAM.

 ### Software Prerequisites